William Bowyer-Smijth: Career

-Family
+Personal life

 On 2 April 1839 he married firstly Marianne Frances Meux, second daughter of Sir Henry Meux, 1st Baronet in Cheshunt in Hertfordshire and had by her two sons and a daughter.
 Bowyer-Smijth later left his wife and pretending to be a widower, he began to court Eliza Fechnie Malcolm, daughter of David Baird Malcolm, who was aged sixteen at that time.
 Under the impression of a feigned ceremony, she considered herself to be lawful married and borne him twelve children, six sons and seven daughters until 1873, when she learned that his wife was still alive.
 When he promised to make up the marriage after the death of Marianne, she however continued to stay with him.

 Bowyer-Smijth's first wife died on 19 March 1875 and he remarried Eliza in Cheltenham in London only a week later.
 Only two daughters born after the marriage, were legitimately, all others illegitimately.
 Although legitimised under Scottish law by petition in 1918, the English baronetcy and estates could not pass to these children.
 Bowyer-Smijth died, aged 69 in Twineham Court in Sussex and was succeeded as baronet by his oldest son William of his first marriage, after whose death the title went to his nephew Alfred Bowyer-Smyth.
-Eliza survived her husband until 1926.